 - Organize a LEGO robot building competition.
 Bring out big buckets of LEGO and let your readers go wild with their own designs.
 Give awards for the coolest design, funniest robot, and whatever other crazy categories you can think of!

 Hilo: The Boy Who Crashed to Earth tells an exciting story about friendship and adventure.
 Here are some similar titles that should delight any Hilo fan in your book club.

 When young Zita’s best friend is sucked into an alien portal, she doesn’t hesitate and jumps right in after him.
-But Zita’s quest to find her BFF is just the beginning of this epic graphic novel trilogy, all about a very normal girl becoming an interstellar hero.Also available from:
+But Zita’s quest to find her BFF is just the beginning of this epic graphic novel trilogy, all about a very normal girl becoming an interstellar hero.Available from: